siberoloji/siberoloji.github.io/content/en/blog/engineering/Cybersecurity/2024-09-30-understanding-asymmetric-encryption-securing-data-with-public-and-private-keys.md

 Asymmetric encryption provides a robust and versatile solution for securing digital communication, ensuring confidentiality, integrity, and authentication.
-This blog post will dive into the details of asymmetric encryption, how it works, its advantages, challenges, and its applications in modern cybersecurity.
+This article will dive into the details of asymmetric encryption, how it works, its advantages, challenges, and its applications in modern cybersecurity.
 **What is Asymmetric Encryption?**